aangaymoi/DALHelper/Readme.txt

                <DALHelper> - What's new in the latest version

-     We are no more support this version, and we recommend using Install-Package PH.DALHelper -Version 1.1.0 We have already supported .NET Core.
+     We are no more support this version, and we recommend using Install-Package PH.DALHelper We have already supported .NET Core.

      Version <2.0>